 Some streamers and content creators falsely assume that they can use copyright music on their streams as long as they give credit to the artist, but this is just not true.

-To use another artists music on your streams you must have permission from the copyright holder, or use a company such as Epidemic Sound where artists give permission for their subscribers to use their music.
+To use another artists music on your streams you must have permission from the copyright holder, or use a royalty free music service where artists give permission for their subscribers to use their music.

 In rare circumstances the copyright holder of a song will give permission for it to be used as long as credit is given, but this is the exception and not the rule.
 It’s always better to just play it safe.